andresfelipe328/CPSC_471_FTPProject/README.md

    # Result from Client side:
    FTP ->
    ```

+## How to Use:
-5. Client is prompted to do:
+* Client is prompted to do by three following commands:
-    * get <filename.txt> // Downloads a file from server.
+    1. get <filename.txt> // Downloads a file from server.
 Have a ws between get and file.
-    * put <filename.txt> // Uploads a file to server.
+    2. put <filename.txt> // Uploads a file to server.
 Have a ws between put and file
-    * ls                 // Provides a list of files in the Server
+    3. ls                 // Provides a list of files in the Server
-6. Once a "get" or "put" is given, connection ends between client and server
+* Once a "get" or "put" is given, connection ends between client and server